NelisW/myOpenHab/docs/301-install-openHAB.md

 Lastly you will want to make this an executable file.

 	sudo chmod a+x /etc/init.d/openhab

 And for it to automatically boot at the start of Pi

 	sudo update-rc.d openhab defaults

 you should get a response like this:

 	update-rc.d: using dependency based boot sequencing

 If you get an error that looks like this:

 	insserv: Script openhab is broken: incomplete LSB comment.
 	insserv: missing `Provides:' entry: please add.
 	....
 	insserv: Default-Stop undefined, assuming empty stop runlevel(s) for script `openhab'

 Then you have an indentation problem.
 Sometimes upon pasting into your editor the text gets placed into an easy to read format which places indentations into some of the initial lines of code.
 Any information that is written for update-rc.d must be in first column.
 And there should not be any tabulation or space before the "# ".
 If there are any remove them or you will generate that error.

 It seems that the /opt/openhab files must be in the pi group and owned by pi to load at boot.
 Do the following:

 	sudo chown -hR pi:pi /opt/openhab

 openhab should now load at boot.

+## Restarting openHAB once running as a service

+	sudo service openhab restart